 Business sits in the middle of the learning spectrum.
-In one direction is has close links to Mathematics as calculations are invariably needed.
+In one direction it has close links to Mathematics as calculations are invariably needed.
 In the other, its demand in terms of analytical essay writing skills align it with the 'arts' subjects such as History, English, Politics and Psychology.
-Housed in specialist classrooms equipped with multimedia PCs, all connected to the internet, the subject provides an ideal context for learning the practical uses of ICT.

-The study of Business requires a multi-disciplinary, integrated approach ranging from accountancy to psychology and from sociology to economics.
+The study of Business requires a multi-disciplinary, integrated approach ranging from finance to psychology and from sociology to economics.
 All of these topics and more are important foundations upon which Business is based.
 A successful business will manage its finances effectively, know how to manage people and get the most out of them.
 It will also attempt to understand the external influences which will affect its performance.
 The study of management is essential for any Business course.
 Good managers will make good decisions and understanding the art of management is another important area of study.

+Theme 1: Marketing and People

+- meeting customer needs

+- the market

-heme 1: Marketing and People meeting customer needs the market marketing mix and strategy managing people entrepreneurs and leaders
+- marketing mix and strategy

+- managing people

+- entrepreneurs and leaders

-heme 2: Managing Business Activities
+Theme 2: Managing Business Activities

-raising finance
+- raising finance

+- financial planning

-managing finance / //
+- managing finance

+- resource management

-resource management external influences
+- external influences

-heme 3: Business Decisions and Strategy
+Theme 3: Business Decisions and Strategy

-business objectives and strategy
+- business objectives and strategy

+- business growth

-business growth decision-making techniques
+- decision-making techniques

-influences on business decisions
+- influences on business decisions

-assessing competitiveness
+- assessing competitiveness

-managing change
+- managing change

-heme 4: Global Business
+Theme 4: Global Business

-globalisation
+- globalisation

-global markets and business expansion
+- global markets and business expansion

-global marketing
+- global marketing

-global industries and companies (multinational corporations)
+- global industries and companies (multinational corporations)

-- Paper 1: Marketing, people and global businesses (35%) - Paper 2: Business activities, decisions and strategy (35%) - Paper 3: Investigating business in a competitive environment (30%)
+Paper 1: Marketing, people and global businesses (35%)

+Paper 2: Business activities, decisions and strategy (35%)

+Paper 3: Investigating business in a competitive environment (30%)